StevoJD/Python-Robocode/README.md

  - Head on targeting system that has system that can control power of shot and firerate.

  - How to improve
- 1. Implement a strafing stragety to dodge more bullets this would be espically effective in 1v1
+ 1. Implement a strafing stragety to dodge more bullets this would be espically effective in 1v1 [Strafing](http://mark.random-article.com/weber/java/robocode/lesson5.html)
  2. More complex movements
+ 3. Game awarness. e.g 1v1